Best Protection for Porches & Lanais

 Minimal Maintenance

-Hurricane screens require very little upkeep.
-Operate the system monthly to keep the motor and fabric moving freely.
-Clean the fabric 1-2 times per year with mild soap and a soft brush, rinsing with fresh water after salt exposure.
-Inspect the bottom latch and side channels annually and lubricate with a marine-grade silicone spray.
+Hurricane screens require very little upkeep — you can go years without service thanks to the proprietary bullet end retention system.
+Operate monthly to keep the motor and fabric moving freely.
+Clean 1-2 times per year with mild soap and a soft brush, rinsing with fresh water after salt exposure.
 See our full Maintenance Guide.

 Design Pressure Rated

-The Alutech United hurricane screen fabric is Aramid-fiber construction — the same material used in ballistic body armor.
+The Alutech United StormTex fabric is Aramid-fiber construction — the same material used in ballistic body armor.
 Every installation is sized and anchored to the design pressure requirements for your specific address.
-We perform a site-specific DP analysis on every job, not a generic calculation, to ensure the track system and anchorage are specified correctly for your local wind loads.
+We perform a site-specific DP analysis on every job to ensure the track system and anchorage are specified correctly.

 Impact Rated

 Our hurricane screens meet ASTM E1886/E1996 and TAS 201/202/203 impact and design pressure certification standards.
 The Aramid fiber reduces wind velocity by up to 97% and is certified for Category 5 wind loads.
-Full product approval documentation is provided at installation for your insurer’s wind mitigation form and your building department’s records.
+Full product approval documentation is provided at installation.

 Everyday Benefits

-Beyond hurricane protection, Alutech United screens provide meaningful everyday value: blocking pollen, rain, and wind from entering your porch; reducing solar heat gain in summer; providing privacy from neighbors; and keeping insects out.
-Many of our customers use their screens year-round as a porch enclosure system, not just for storm season.
+Beyond hurricane protection, Alutech United screens shield your porch every day of the year: blocking pollen, rain, and wind; reducing solar heat gain; providing privacy from neighbors; and keeping insects out.
+Many customers use their screens year-round as a porch enclosure system, not just for storm season.

 Insurance & Warranty

 Rated hurricane screens qualify for wind mitigation credits in NC and SC when used to protect eligible openings.
 We provide all product approval documentation and complete the wind mitigation form for your insurer.
-Every installation is backed by our 7-year workmanship warranty and carried out by a crew insured with a $2M umbrella liability policy.
+Every installation is backed by our 7-year workmanship warranty and $2M umbrella liability policy.

 ★★★★★